 The Jazz Butcher Biography

-As 1989 got under way the band turned to recording, emerging occasionally to confuse British audiences with a batch of previously unheard songs which would eventually come to comprise the Big Planet, Scarey Planet LP.
-The Jazz Butcher members also engaged in various collaborations with other artists: drummer Paul Mulreany appeared on The Times LP Beat Torture and on the debut single from Joss Cope's Something Pretty Beautiful: Laurence O'Keefe bassists, rehearsed and recorded with Peter Astor .
-Meanwhile, The Butcher himself worked with Sonic Boom of the Spacemen 3 , both on his solo LP and on the Spacemen 3's Playing With Fire LP and 13 Frightened Girls, and in concert with The Blue Aeroplanes.
-He also found time to play a handful of solo acoustic shows in London, Paris, Hamburg and Berlin.
+The Jazz Butcher members also engaged in various collaborations with other artists during this period - drummer Paul Mulreany appeared on The Times LP Beat Torture and the debut single for Joss Cope's group Something Pretty Beautiful; rehearsed and recorded with Peter Astor ; while The Butcher himself worked with Sonic Boom , Spacemen 3's Playing With Fire and in concert with The Blue Aeroplanes.

 Half mad from various and sundry extracurricular activities, the Jazz Butcher reassembled in late 1989 and started on a string of British dates that saw Kizzy O'Callaghan replaced by longtime Butcher pen pal, guitarist Richard Formby .
 Another long and successful American tour followed before the Butcher and company returned home for more outside work (this time with Phil Parfitt of The Perfect Disaster) and preparation of the languorous single Girl-Go in June of 1990.